PrevNext

 Warning: Watch Out!

-Because path compression is amortized, it does not guarauntee O(Nlog2N)\mathcal{O}(N \log^2 N) runtime.
+Because path compression is amortized, it does not guarantee O(Nlog2N)\mathcal{O}(N \log^2 N) runtime.
 You must use merging by rank.
+An explanation is given here.

 Implementation